deepaksood619/deepaksood619.github.io/docs/psychology/learning/learning-intro.md

 Lecturer - Negative reinforcement occurs when an aversive stimulus is removed to reinforce a behavior

-Notes - Negative reinforcement is like when something becomes less painful, so you do it more, Like the time i prepared for that 10k run
+Notes - Negative reinforcement is like when something becomes less painful, so you do it more, Like the time I prepared for that 10k run

 - Avoid taking notes on a computer.
 Take handwritten notes instead.
 - Exocortex (An Exocortex is a theoretical augmentation to a person's brain.
 It's basically extra functions and memory you could add to a brain to make people smarter)